 Increasing the number of Indigenous Australians in the health workforce is fundamental to improving health outcomes for Indigenous Australians.
 While numbers have increased in the past decade, Indigenous Australians remain under-represented in the health workforce and growth in the number of Indigenous health workers is not keeping up with population growth.
 In addition to recruiting more Indigenous Australians into the health workforce, supporting existing Indigenous health workers to remain in the workforce is essential.
 However, there is a lack of evidence on workplace strategies to improve retention, and of evaluations of such strategies, with more written about barriers than enablers (Lai et al. 2018).
 Timely data and research are needed to better understand retention and turnover rates, and the factors affecting pathways into health careers and retention of Indigenous clinicians in particular health fields (Lai et al. 2018).
 Improving opportunities for advancement also requires attention.
 Access to employment in a broad range of settings and occupations is needed to avoid under-representation in better remunerated, more skilled and managerial positions for Indigenous health professionals.

+The Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM) published the ‘Gettin em n keepin em n growin em’ (GENKE II) Plan.
+GENKE II contains commitments to developing frameworks for collaboration and partnerships between CATSINaM and a wide range of government and peak stakeholders in order to develop the Aboriginal and Torres Strait Islander nursing and midwifery workforce.
 Training in cultural awareness is important for non-Indigenous health-care providers.
 The cultural awareness training programs that are currently offered, however, could be improved (Aspin et al. 2012).
 Indigenous cultural awareness training tends to homogenise Indigenous cultures, and position them as distinct from the ‘norm’.
-An increased emphasis on reflexivity and self-awareness in training could assist health workers to better understand their own values and beliefs, and how they shape the care that they provide.
+An increased emphasis on reflexivity and self-awareness in training could help health workers to better understand their own values and beliefs, and how they shape the care that they provide.
 It is acknowledged that cultural education needs to be ongoing, and localised to the region in which health care providers are working (Kerrigan et al. 2020).
 There is, however, a need for more research and evaluation of training programs to understand what works (Downing et al. 2011).

 The policy context is at Policies and strategies.